 What is the standard size of a three-tab asphalt shingle?

 Three-tab shingles measure 12 inches tall by 36 inches wide, with three evenly spaced 12-inch tabs.
-This has been the industry standard for decades and remains the most common size used on budget-friendly roofing projects in Central Missouri.
+This has been the industry standard for decades and remains common on budget-friendly roofing projects in Central Missouri.

 How big are architectural shingles compared to three-tab?

 Architectural shingles are slightly larger, typically 13 to 14 inches tall by 36 to 39 inches wide.
-Their multi-layer construction makes them thicker and heavier, which contributes to better wind resistance and a more dimensional appearance.
+Their multi-layer construction makes them thicker and heavier, contributing to better wind resistance and a more dimensional appearance.

 How many bundles of shingles do I need for my roof?

 Three bundles of standard shingles cover approximately 100 square feet (one roofing square).
 A typical 1,500- to 2,500-square-foot home in Columbia or Jefferson City needs 45 to 75 bundles, depending on roof pitch, complexity, and waste factor.
-Your contractor should calculate this precisely during the estimate.
+Your contractor calculates this precisely during the estimate.

 Can I install new shingles over old ones in Missouri?

 Missouri building codes generally allow up to two layers of asphalt shingles.
 If your roof already has two layers, a complete tear-off is required.
-Even when a second layer is allowed, we often recommend a full tear-off so the deck can be inspected and any hidden damage repaired.
+Even when a second layer is permitted, we usually recommend a full tear-off so the deck can be inspected and any hidden damage repaired.

 Which shingle type is best for Central Missouri weather?

 We recommend architectural shingles with a Class 4 impact rating for most Central Missouri homes.
 Our region sees regular hail, high winds, and ice storms that can damage thinner shingles.
-Impact-rated products also qualify for insurance discounts with many Missouri carriers, which helps offset the higher upfront cost.
+Impact-rated products also qualify for insurance discounts with many Missouri carriers, which offsets the higher upfront cost over time.

 How long do asphalt shingles last in Mid-Missouri?

 Three-tab shingles typically last 15 to 25 years in our climate, while architectural shingles can last 25 to 40 years with proper installation and ventilation.
-Severe weather events like hail can shorten these timelines, which is why regular inspections after storms are important.
+Severe hail events can shorten these timelines, which is why post-storm inspections matter.

 Does shingle color affect performance in Missouri summers?

-Yes.
-Darker shingles absorb more heat, which can increase attic temperatures during our hot Missouri summers when temperatures regularly exceed 90 degrees.
-Lighter-colored shingles reflect more solar energy.
-However, proper attic ventilation and insulation matter more than shingle color for overall energy efficiency.
+Yes, to a degree.
+Darker shingles absorb more heat, raising attic temperatures during Missouri summers when temperatures regularly exceed 90°F. Lighter colors reflect more solar energy.
+That said, proper attic ventilation and insulation matter more than shingle color for keeping your home comfortable and your energy bills manageable.

 Ready to find the right shingles for your Central Missouri home?
 Give us a call at (573) 424-9008 or schedule a free roof inspection.
 We serve Columbia, Jefferson City, Lake of the Ozarks, Boonville, Fulton, and surrounding communities across Mid-Missouri.